Invariant Gibbs measures for 1D NLS in a trap: Main results

 In \cite{Bourgain-94}, Bourgain pursued the study of Gibbs measures for 1D periodic NLS and proved the invariance of $\mu$ under the NLS flow.
 Here, by invariance, we mean that $\mu(A)=\mu(\Phi(t)(A))$ for any measurable set $A \subset H^\theta(\T)$ with some $\theta<\frac{1}{2}$ and any $t\in \R$, where $\Phi(t)$ is the solution map.
 Moreover, there exists a set of full $\mu$-measure such that the solution exists globally in time for all initial data belonging to this set.
 Such a result is usually referred to as almost sure global existence.
 In this context, the invariant Gibbs measure serves as a substitute for conserved quantities to control the growth in time of solutions.
 This allows to extend local in time solutions to global ones almost surely.

-After these pioneering works, invariant Gibbs measure and almost-sure global existence on the support of Gibbs measure have been proved for many other dispersive equations (see e.g., \cite{Bourgain-96} for 2D periodic NLS, \cite{Tzvetkov-06, Tzvetkov-08} for NLS on the disc, \cite{BurTzv-08b, BurTzv-07, Suzzoni-11, BouBul-14a} for nonlinear wave equations, \cite{Oh-DIE, Oh-SIAM} for KdV-type systems, and \cite{NOBS, ThoTzv-10} for 1D derivative NLS,...).
+There are many other works devoted to invariant Gibbs measure and almost-sure global existence on the support of Gibbs measure for other dispersive equations (see e.g., \cite{Zhidkov-91, Bourgain-96} for periodic NLS, \cite{Tzvetkov-06, Tzvetkov-08} for NLS on the disc, \cite{Friedlander-85, Zhidkov-94, BurTzv-08b, BurTzv-07, Suzzoni-11, BouBul-14a} for nonlinear wave equations, \cite{Oh-DIE, Oh-SIAM} for KdV-type systems, and \cite{NOBS, ThoTzv-10} for 1D derivative NLS,...).

 In the above-mentioned works, invariant Gibbs measures were constructed in compact settings (torus or ball).
-There are few works addressing the invariant Gibbs measure on non-compact frameworks (see e.g., \cite{BurThoTzv-10, Deng} for NLS with harmonic potential, \cite{CacSuz-14} for 1D NLS with cubic nonlinearity multiplied by a sufficiently smooth and integrable function, and also \cite{Thomann-09, PRT} for almost sure well-posedness with (an)-harmonic potentials).
+There are much fewer works addressing the invariant Gibbs measure on non-compact frameworks (see e.g., \cite{BurThoTzv-10, Deng, RobSeoTolWan-22} for NLS with harmonic potential, \cite{CacSuz-14} for 1D NLS with cubic nonlinearity multiplied by a sufficiently smooth and integrable function, and also \cite{Thomann-09, PRT} for almost sure well-posedness with (an)-harmonic potentials).